vulture lists

 Photo: HBO

-Novelist Philip Pullman’s popular and controversial His Dark Materials fantasy trilogy defied one attempt at a screen adaptation, as the stilted 2007 film The Golden Compass was both a critical flop and a box office disappointment.
-HBO’s TV coproduction with the BBC uses its longer running time to flesh out Pullman’s mysterious, magical steampunk world, where a gifted young girl named Lyra (Dafne Keen) learns secrets about her own past — and about the covert battles a dominant religious order has been waging against human maturity and consciousness.
-But while the cast is strong and the special effects impressive, the TV version of His Dark Materials is still too clunky, heavier on explanations than action.
+Novelist Philip Pullman’s popular and controversial His Dark Materials fantasy trilogy defied one attempt at a screen adaptation, as the stilted 2007 film The Golden Compass was both a critical flop and a box-office disappointment.
+HBO’s TV co-production with the BBC uses its longer running time to flesh out Pullman’s mysterious, magical steampunk world, in which a gifted young girl named Lyra (Dafne Keen) learns secrets about her own past — and about the covert battles a dominant religious order has been waging against human maturity and consciousness.
+The TV version of His Dark Materials is a bit clunky, heavier on explanations than action.
+But the cast is strong, the special effects impressive, and the series gets stronger throughout its run.

 Funny or Die Presents (2010–11)